kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 10.4.
 The length of a Subscription period may only be daily, weekly, monthly or annually.
 The length of a Subscription must not exceed one year.

-10.5 For each Subscription period set out in Column 1 in the table below (a) the User's payment obligations for that Subscription must correspond to Column 2; and (b) unless the Subscription is renewed by the User, the maximum length of the Subscription must be in accordance with Column 3.
+10.5 For each Subscription period set out in Column 1 in the table below (a) the User's payment obligations for that Subscription must correspond to Column 2; and (b) unless the Subscription is renewed by the User, the maximum length of the Subscription must not exceed the numbers of days in Column 3.

 | Column 1 (Subscription Period) | Column 2  (How does a User pay for the Subscription) | Column 3  Maximum length of Subscription (unless User elects to renew) |
 | ------------- | ------------- | ------------- |